fbpx

 Your child is ready for the entire Wild Reading program if:

 • They are familiar with some or many letters and some or many of the sounds they make.
-They can write some of or all of the letters.
+They can write some or all of the letters.

 • OR

-• They know all their letters and sounds, but are not yet blending letters to make words.
+• They know all their letters and sounds but are not yet blending letters to make words.

 • OR